smxi/inxi/README.txt

 =====================================================================
 INXI FEATURES AND FUNCTIONALITY

-Inxi's functionality continues to grow over time, but it's also important to understand that each core new feature usually requires about 30 days work to get it stable.
+inxi's functionality continues to grow over time, but it's also important to understand that each core new feature usually requires about 30 days work to get it stable.
 So new features are not trivial things, nor is it acceptable to submit a patch that works only on your personal system.
 One inxi feature